 Care For An Office Christmas Party?

 So, it’s Christmas in July and just for something different here is a quick review of a film that didn’t come out too long ago but is still worth grilling.
-Office Christmas Party is not necessarily a Christmas movie anyway as it resembles more of naughty and cheeky comedy with people getting down and dirty in a photo booth.
-The film has been murdered by quite a few people but in the end, it is not meant to be perfect and although it doesn’t tread new ground it does have several redeeming features.
+Office Christmas Party is not necessarily a Christmas movie anyway as it resembles more of naughty and cheeky comedy with people getting down and dirty in a photo booth or DJ booth.
+The film has been murdered by quite a few people but in the end, it is not meant to be perfect and although it doesn’t tread new ground it does possess a few redeeming features.

 The casting here is pretty much there and their chemistry makes the film quite watchable.
 Seeing Jason Bateman (Arrested Development) and Jennifer Aniston basically replay their roles from Horrible Bosses did rekindle some fond memories.